pyscaffold/pyscaffold/docs/extensions.rst

 The first form uses as a position reference the first action with a matching name, regardless of the module.
 Accordingly, the second form tries to find an action that matches both the given name and module.
-When no reference is given, :obj:`~pyscaffold.api.Helper.register` assumes as default position ``after='pyscaffold.structure:define_structure'``.
+When no reference is given, :obj:`~pyscaffold.api.helpers.register` assumes as default position ``after='pyscaffold.structure:define_structure'``.
 This position is special since most extensions are expected to create additional files inside the project.
 Therefore, it is possible to easily amend the project structure before it is materialized by ``create_structure``.

-The :obj:`~pyscaffold.api.Helper.unregister` function accepts as second argument a position reference which can similarly present the module name::
+The :obj:`~pyscaffold.api.helpers.unregister` function accepts as second argument a position reference which can similarly present the module name::

         helpers.unregister(actions, 'init_git')